mike-ady/Stenokey/Case_Print_Files/Readme.md

 The case base is available in 2 variants.
 The location of the interface components has no effect on the shape of the base so there are only variants which place the USB cable on the left or right.
-Only one of the case top variants need be printed, and it must match the case top variant chosen.
+Only one of the case base variants need be printed, and it must match the case top variant chosen.

 ## Print Instructions